 Please allow me to invite you to the XVth International Palynological Congress and XIth International Organization of Palaeobotany Congress at the Clarion Conference Hotel, Prague, Czech Republic.
 The congresses will be held together to provide an opportunity for palynologists and palaeobotanists to see, hear, discuss and meet one another after four years.
-The meeting will be held from September 12th - 19th, 2020.
+The meeting will be held in the term: May 1 - 7, 2021.
 The organising team of Czech and Slovak palynologists and palaeobotanists believes that the congress will provide an opportunity for palynologists to learn more about plants and for palaeobotanists to learn more about palynomorphs.
 The interactions of both disciplines will be of benefit to all.

 The meeting is promoted by the collective efforts of the International Federation of Palynological Societies (IFPS) and the International Organisation of Palaeobotany (IOP).